depa02/context.Orion-LD/doc/manuals-ld/developer-documentation.md

 }
 ```

-If there is a mix of results (some entities are OK others aren't, then the response payload contains two arrays:
+If there is a mix of results (some entities are OK others are not, then the response payload contains two arrays:
 * success - a string array containing  the Entity ID of the entities that were successfully created.
 * errors  - an error of objects describing the error details for each entity that weren't created.

 Example response payload data for a request to create two entities, urn:ngsi-ld:Vehicle:302 (which worked), and ABC_123456 (which did not work):
 ```json